Writer and editor

 “The bottom line?
-Experts say that masks might help keep people with Covid-19 from passing along the virus unknowingly.
-But the evidence for the efficacy of surgical or homemade masks is still very limited,” he said.
+Experts say that masks might help keep people with Covid-19 from passing along the virus unknowingly,” he said.

 “Putting a face mask on does not mean that you stop the other practices.
 It does not mean you get closer to people.
 It does not mean you don’t have to wash your hands as often or you can touch your face.
 All of that still is in place, wearing a mask is just an add-on.”

 The Government has advised the public against wearing surgical masks or N95 respirator-type masks, so leave these for the health and care workers who really need them.

 Cloth barrier masks are cheap to buy or easy to make, according to Cruden.
 “Asking everyone to wear cloth masks can help to reduce the spread of the coronavirus by people who have Covid-19 but do not realise it.
 Remember that countries that required face masks, testing, isolation and social distancing early on in the pandemic appear to have had some success in slowing the spread of the virus.”

 He also warns that they are only effective if you know how to use and dispose of it properly.

 Ultimately, wearing a barrier mask is a personal choice that depends on your work environment and general health.
 If it makes you feel less anxious, go for it; if you would prefer to be mask-free, that’s fine too.